 Most lenders will require you to get buildings insurance before they can approve your mortgage application, so it will be a compulsory cost.
 If you own a property but do not have a mortgage, or you are a landlord, buildings insurance is not compulsory but is worth getting to avoid a large pay-out from your own pocket should any damage occur.

 What does it cost?

-, the average UK price will be around £119.22 per year.
-If it is combined with contents insurance, it will be around £163.83 per year.
+The average UK price of buildings insurance will be around £120 per year.
+If it is combined with contents insurance, it will be around £140 per year.
 However this is not the set price for buildings insurance, as it can vary wildly from property to property and year to year.